Serious Request: South Korea

 For the first time, Serious Request was held in Seoul from 30 Nov. to 2 Dec.
 2012.
 The appeal raised ₩411,634,460 (about €293,000) for the same goal as The Netherlands'.
 This benefit-event was organized by the Korean Red Cross in close collaboration with the public media, Korean Broadcasting System (KBS)(Korean: 한국 방송 공사, Hanguk Bangsong Gongsa), which is a South Korean radio and television network, founded in 1927.

 This benefit-event was aimed at helping those most in need in South Korea by publicizing the newly launched nationwide campaign, Windmill of Hope (Korean: 희망풍차, Heemang-Poongcha).
 The Windmill of hope was created by the Korean Red Cross to provide customized integrated human services for the four major vulnerable groups (children the elderly, multicultural families and North Korean settlers) by directly connecting them with Red Cross volunteers and provided emergency livelihood support (housing, medical and educational) for families in crisis.
 Thus, this benefit-event was named as "Windmill of Hope SR".

 The Netherlands: Let's Hear it for the Babies

 The glass house was in Enschede, and the goal was to reduce infant mortality.
 The host DJs were Giel Beelen, Gerard Ekdom and Michiel Veenstra.

 Sweden: Musikhjälpen

-Musikhjälpen 2012 was held from 10–16 December in Malmö.
+Musikhjälpen 2012 was held from 10 to 16 December in Malmö.
 Its theme was the right to clean water for children living in the slums ("Barnen i slummen har rätt till rent vatten").
 The appeal was again broadcast continuously on the Internet at SVT Play and SR P3 radio and time-permitting on SVT2 TV.
 Once again its hosts were Jason Diakité (Timbuktu), Kodjo Akolor and Gina Dirawi.
 The show gathered 23,301,823 SEK.